LinogeFly/hide-unwanted-streams-on-twitch/README.md

 Failing tests will throw errors into console.

 # Version history
+- 1.3.23 Fixed a bug when blocking was not working on language specific pages.
 - 1.3.22 Optimized CSS selectors for finding stream/video/game thumbs.
 - 1.3.21 Fixed an issue when video blocking got broken after recent Twitch update.
 - 1.3.20 Hot fix for blocking games/streams.
 Blocking for videos still doesn't work.
 Will be fixed soon.